paapa-kusi/object-detection-tfjs/README.md

 # Object Detection on Images

 This project is a **web-based application** that allows users to upload an image and detect objects within it using a **pre-trained COCO-SSD model**.
 The application overlays bounding boxes, labels, and confidence scores on the detected objects, providing a seamless and interactive user experience.
+You can test it out <a href="https://object-detection-pk.netlify.app">here.</a>

 ---